mojimuse/Mojicraft/content/pages/index.md

   - type: hero_section
     title: Welcome Mojicraft
     subtitle: Creating Avatars
-    content: |2+
+    content: >
-       A digital avatar can be imagined countless ways.
+      Digital avatar's can be imagined countless ways.
 We create your ideas and help represent the character or MOJI's you dream of.
     actions:
       - label: Try Free
         url: /pricing